evgenykochetkov/godot-pd/README.md

 2. Install the tools necessary for compiling Godot.
 You will **not** need to compile Godot, but they are the same tools you need to compile this extension.
 See [Godot docs: Building from source](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html#toc-devel-compiling) for details.

 3. Build libpd.
-Please see the [libpd repo](https://github.com/libpd/libpd) for details (it's recommended that you build with multi-instance support enabled).
+Please see [build.yml](.github/workflows/build.yml) and the [libpd repo](https://github.com/libpd/libpd) for details (it's recommended that you build with multi-instance support enabled).
 By default, the build files will be searched for in the `libpd/build/libs` folder.
 You can specify a different location by passing `libpd_lib_dir` as an argument to SCons in the next step:

 ```
 scons libpd_lib_dir=path/to/libpd/libs